Kansas Workers Comp Claims: Eligibility, Filing, and Appeals

 Permanent Partial Disability

-If you have some remaining impairment -- after you've been treated and your doctor says you won't further recover -- but you can still work a full time job, you can collect permanent partial disability (PPD).
-For permanent partial disability you will receive 66 2/3% of your average weekly wage prior to the injury but not more than 75% of the state average wage.
-The minimum weekly benefit you will receive is $25.
+If you have some remaining impairment--after you've been treated and your doctor says you won't further recover--but you can still work a full time job, you can collect permanent partial disability (PPD).
+For permanent partial disability you will receive 66 2/3% of your average weekly wage prior to the injury, but not more than $627 per week (as of July 2016).

 If You Are Denied Benefits